 What Is Wrong With The Tap Water In The Philippines?

-The problem with the tap water in the Philippines is the lack of water infrastructure in particularly water treatment plants to clean the water.
+The problem with tap water in the Philippines is the lack of water infrastructure, particularly water treatment plants to clean the water.
 The local business and households depend on wells and rivers in the area for their water supply.